stracker-phil/gdpr-cache-script-styles/readme.txt

 = Does this eliminate all external scripts? = Unfortunately, no. Some scripts (such as Google Maps scripts) will load external assets that cannot be detected or cached by this plugin.

+= Configuration for Divi =

+If you're using the Divi Theme, you need to **disable** the Theme Option "Improve Google Fonts Loading".

+You can find that option in wp-admin > Divi > Theme Options > General > Performance

+When this option is enabled, this plugin cannot detect the Google Fonts, and your website will make some external requests to load those font-files.

 = I still see some requests to Google's Servers = Common reasons are: